nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 * Persons matching at least one keyword will be returned (i.e. `OR` search). e.g. `Hans Bo` will return `Hans Gruber`, `Bo Yang`
-* If *n* persons can be found, message “*n* persons listed!” will be displayed
+* If *n* persons can be found, message “*n* persons listed!” will be displayed e.g. when 0 results, "0 persons listed!" is displayed

 Examples:
 * `find John` returns `john` and `John Doe`
 * `find alex david` returns `Alex Yeoh`, `David Li` when no exact matches are found